Ford-Iroquois Master Gardeners plan June Garden Walk

-After having to cancel in 2020 due to Covid, the Ford-Iroquois Master Gardeners are excited to hold their Garden Walk on Saturday, June 26, 2021.
+After having to cancel in 2020 due to Covid, the Ford-Iroquois Master Gardeners are excited to conduct the Garden Walk on June 26.
 The event will take place from 9 a.m.-1 p.m.
 CST and feature four private homes, the Loda Prairie and garden themed vendors.

 The Buse garden began with plants brought from Kentucky and a family farm in the country.
 There is a wide variety of trees planted for Arbor Day many years ago.
 The theme of this garden is ‘Landscaping with an Artistic Flair’ inspired by landscaper, Jon Gross.
 Special features include statues of angels and animals, shade plants, antique clay pots and artistic brick landscaping by Jon Gross.